List of recurring The Simpsons characters: Kearney Zzyzwicz

 Kearney Zzyzwicz (/ˈdʒiːzwɪtʃ/ DJEEZ-vitch, voiced by Nancy Cartwright) is one of Springfield Elementary's many bullies.
 He is a 5th grader and has a buzz cut.
 He wears a torn white T-shirt, blue shorts, and studded wristbands.
+He made his first appearance in the episode "The Telltale Head".
 Although he looks and sounds to be around Jimbo and Dolph's age, Kearney is actually older (a latter-day episode revealed that Kearney is 19 years old, though, according to his voice actress, Nancy Cartwright, Kearney is actually 14).
 He is the only Springfield Elementary School student who remembers the Watergate scandal and the 1976 Bicentennial (according to Principal Skinner), was in the third-grade class of Otto the bus driver (according to Otto), owns a car (even though he rode the school bus on "A Milhouse Divided", "The Mook, the Chef, the Wife, and Her Homer", and "How the Test Was Won"), regularly shaves, has custody of a child from a divorce, is old enough to vote in a general U.S. election, was sent to prison (though "Marge Be Not Proud" and "Lisa the Skeptic" depicted Kearney in juvenile hall), and pays taxes.